Sri Lanka has introduced a health declaration form for international travellers as a measure against coronavirus (COVID-19). Foreigners who are

-Planning to travel to Negombo Sri Lanka has recently become much easier than it used to be thanks to the implementation of the new eVisa system.
+Planning to travel to Negombo Sri Lanka has recently become much easier than it used to be thanks to the implementation of the Sri Lankan electronic visa waiver system.
 Obtaining a visa for Negombo can now be done entirely online in minutes.

 All you need in order to apply for an electronic visa for Sri Lanka and Negombo is access to a reliable internet connection, the required supporting documents, and a debit or credit card to pay for the visa fee.

 During the online application, you will be asked to provide:

 - The application form completed in all its parts.
 You will need to five details of your passport, personal, and contact information